15 Famous Churches in Barcelona Spain You Must Visit

 Fun fact: 13 white geese live in the cloister (courtyard), honoring Saint Eulalia’s age when she became a martyr.

-The square in front of this famous cathedral in Barcelona is also a lively spot, with street performers, musicians, and markets to enjoy.
+The square in front of this famous cathedral in Barcelona is also a lively spot, with street performers, musicians, and pop-up markets to enjoy.

 3. Basilica de Santa Maria del Mar